Tummy tuck (abdominoplasty)

 Infection: sometimes inflammation or infection of the incisions may require antibiotics.

-Bleeding or haematoma: a collection of blood underneath the skin that means you need to return to theatre to have it removed.
+Bleeding or haematoma: this refers to a collection of blood underneath the skin that may require removal in the operating theatre.

-Some sections of the scar may be lumpy or thicker
+Wound healing: some sections of the scar may be lumpy or thicker when they heal.

 Blood clots: clots may form in the veins of the leg (deep vein thrombosis) and travel to the lung (pulmonary embolism) – this is serious but thankfully rare.